 And the sport continues to grow, which means her business is doing the same.
-Pickleball Depot’s original retail location is at 1-4211 25A Ave. in Vernon, and it recently opened a second shop in Kelowna.
-It is located at 550-1950 Harvey Ave., which is behind London Drugs and right next to Starbucks.
+Pickleball Depot’s original retail location is at 1-4211 25A Ave. in Vernon, and it also has a shop in Kelowna that is located at 550-1950 Harvey Ave., behind London Drugs and right next to Starbucks.

 That’s no surprise considering the amount of pickleball that has and is being played in the Okanagan.
-Vernon recently opened the largest dedicated pickleball facility in Canada, while Kelowna hosted the Canadian championships four years in a row last decade.
+Vernon last year opened the largest dedicated pickleball facility in Canada, while Kelowna hosted the Canadian championships four years in a row last decade.

 The more the business grows, the more entrenched it has become in the community as well.